jamestmartin/walk-through-plt/outline.md

 Back to this book.

 ## Outline of Programming Languages
-There are two halves: theory (PLT), and practice (PLD, implementation, pragmatics of PLs).
-The first three chapters are theory; the next three are practice.
+The first three chapters about *what* your options are and *why* each one is valuable.
-(Which is not to say the theory lacks practical value; or that the practice of making a PL project is relevant to everyday programmers.
-If anything, it's the reverse, except for that perhaps making a PL project could potentially be a great example of the ideas I had in the theory book being applied in (some sort of) practice).
-1. Computation: The precise semantics of various models of computation.
-2. Mathematics: The relationship between programs and proofs.
-With a special focus on type theory and how type systems are valuable to programmers even when not considering propositions as some types.
-3. Abstractions: Abstractions at a higher level than TT, library design.
-Stuff like category theory, and the ridiculously powerful functional programmer's toolbox, with things like recursion schemes and lenses.
-5. Implementation: Parsers, interpreters, compilers, JITs, virtual machines, runtimes, etc.
-4. Design: How can I categorize languages?
-Why should I pick one over any other?
-DSLs?
-How do I pick syntax? the pragmatics of programming languages
-6. Tooling: IDEs, formatters, package managers (specialized source control, structural editors?), proof assistance?
+The next three chapters are about *how* to turn them into a usable programming language.
+1. Computation: What can I make my programming language *do*?
+2. Mathematics: What can I make my compiler do *for me*?
+3. Abstractions: How can I use these new features to more easily write better code?
+4. Design: How can I use what I know to design a useful *tool* for programmers?
+5. Implementation: How can I build my programming language?
+6. Tooling: How can I make my programming language easier to use?

 Important, but where does it belong?
 * Module systems